omarudolley/definitions/README.md

       converted automatically before each commit
    2. By creating a PR to the `master` branch.
 CI workflow will run the automation and push updated/generated files if needed.

+## Test version of definitions

+Everyone can submit to this repo whatever definitions they seem appropriate.
+It will allow to create data products using these definitions in the Finnish dataeconomy testbed nexus and experiment with the system.
+In order to do this:

+1. Fork this repository
+2. Create your definitions under `src/test/<your_github_username>/` if you're familiar with Python approach, or directly under `DataProducts/test/<your_github_username>` if you know what you're doing
+3. Submit a PR and wait for CI Workflow to run and validate the changes
+4. Once PR is merged, it's possible to use the definitions in the nexus

 ## Python sources